 The pellet stove backup system keeps the battery charged, and when a power outage occurs – it uses the battery to keep the supply connected to your pellet stove – meaning there is no downtime at all.

 Depending on the size of the battery you choose and the type of pellet stove you own, the system may be able to run for up up to 20 hours!

 Power Inverter and Batteries

-The first option for battery backup for your pellet stove is the cheapest (although not the simplest): using a power inverter and batteries.
+The second option for battery backup for your pellet stove is the cheapest (although not the simplest, especially when compared to the Model 933 battery backup system): using a power inverter and batteries.

 How does this work?

 A power inverter is an electronic device that converts low voltage (12 volts DC) to a higher mains voltage (120V AC in the USA).

 So in even simpler terms, this is pulling 12 volts from batteries and converting it into mains voltage for your pellet stove to run on.
 See the image below for a visual guide.